dharm-kapadia/1source-cpp/README.md

 [100%] Linking C shared library libz.so
 [100%] Built target zlib
 ```
 After a successful build, an executable file called '1source' will be created in the 1source-cpp root directory.
-There will also be residual files created as part of the cmake and build process.
+There will also be residual files and directiories created as part of the cmake and build process.

 ### Executing program